AustinRS016/Salmon-Finder-Version-2/README.md

 # Salmon-Finder-Version-2

+## How to run

+1. python3 -m venv venv
+2. venv\Scripts\activate
+3. pip3 install -r requirements.txt
+4. When you want to add new Python packages, add it to requirements.txt and run again!

 2nd iteration of Master's capstone project, post graduation.
 Implementing React.js and Material UI for ease of development and cleaner user interface.

 Version 1: https://austinrs016.github.io/mapHatcheries/